Stable and Steerable Sparse Autoencoders with Weight Regularization: Discussion

 \paragraph{Limitations and future work.} All language-model experiments use Pythia-70M-deduped; scaling behavior is unknown.
 Cross-seed and steering analyses focus on TopK, though Figures~\ref{fig:lm-cosine} and Appendix~\ref{app:saebench_pareto} suggest architecture-dependent responses.
 Steering evaluation relies on a single LLM judge, and the high dead-feature rate limits applications requiring comprehensive coverage.
-Key next steps include comparing regularized SAEs against smaller unregularized dictionaries, developing diagnostics that distinguish useful from pathological feature death, exploring regularization annealing schedules, and directly optimizing an MDL-inspired objective during training.
-A particularly promising direction would be to combine weight regularization with post-hoc feature selection methods such as the attribution-guided distillation of \citet{Martin-Linares2025Attribution-GuidedAutoencoders}: L2 could handle initial pruning and encourage orthogonality during training, while iterative attribution scoring could subsequently identify which surviving features are most functionally important for the base model's behavior.
-Both papers also converge on the encoder direction as the primary carrier of feature identity (our L2 pressure is channeled through the encoder by the unit-norm decoder constraint; DMSAEs transfer and freeze only encoder weight vectors), suggesting that future work on feature consistency should focus on the encoder side of the architecture.
+Key next steps include directly testing the implicit-capacity-selection hypothesis by comparing regularized SAEs against smaller unregularized dictionaries matched on alive-feature count — a comparison that would disentangle how much of L2's benefit is explained by dictionary size alone versus additional shaping of which features are learned — along with developing diagnostics that distinguish useful from pathological feature death, exploring regularization annealing schedules, and combining weight regularization with post-hoc feature selection methods such as attribution-guided distillation \citep{Martin-Linares2025Attribution-GuidedAutoencoders}.